radiorabe/centos-rpm-rotter/README.md

 [`jackd@.service`](jackd@.service) is a generic service unit template for starting one ore more headless `jackd` instances:
+* It is a generic jackd service unit template and can be used for other use-cases as well (i.e. it's not limited to the rotter usage)
 * It sets the required real-time priorities (`LimitRTPRIO=`) and maximum locked-in-memory address space (`LimitMEMLOCK=`)
 * It starts `jackd` with the dummy backend by default.